 Since the content may be produced on-demand, live or in low latency case, the media verification periods are defined to enable each use case accordingly.

-If authentication verification requires insertion of period transition (i.e. changing the period structure), the resulting content shall conform to the DASH standard, including not losing the ad insertion opportunities.
+If authentication verification requires insertion of period transition (i.e. changing the period structure), the resulting content needs to conform to the streaming standards such as ISO/IEC 23009-1, including not losing the ad insertion opportunities.

-Adding ad insertion opportunities shall still allow verification of the content for each verification period intended by the service provider.
+Adding ad insertion opportunities needs still allow verification of the content for each verification period intended by the service provider.

 A pass-through verifiable content is only possible, if the content is contained in one or more periods, marked as “unchangeable”.